UNIST-LOFT/py-tree-sitter/README.md

 This module provides Python bindings to the [tree-sitter] parsing library.

+The 0.21.x branch provides compatibility for Python 3.8 or 3.9 because main branch only supports Python 3.10+.
+Thus, tree-sitter cores, bindings and language implementations should be 0.21.x as well.

 ## Installation

 The package has no library dependencies and provides pre-compiled wheels for all major platforms.